-In addition to the compulsory modules, you take option modules - which may include other approved business modules offered by the School of Business, Economics and Informatics - and a research project.
+In addition to compulsory modules, you also take option modules - which may include other approved business modules offered by the School of Business, Economics and Informatics - and a research project.

 For the BSc Business, you take 105 credits of option modules in Year 2, 60 credits in Year 3 and undertake a research project in Year 3.

 To find out more, read our programme handbook.

 We welcome applicants without traditional entry qualifications as we base decisions on our own assessment of qualifications, knowledge and previous work experience.
 We may waive formal entry requirements based on judgement of academic potential.

 Applicants will normally be expected to have grade C in GCSE-level English and mathematics.
 Applicants who do not hold this level of qualification may be required to carry out a skills audit at a selection evening, which comprises mathematics and English.
 This audit assesses an applicant’s potential to cope with, and benefit from, a particular programme of study.

 The UCAS tariff score is applicable to you if you have recently studied a qualification that has a UCAS tariff equivalence.